 Compressing the final product will reduce the volume of the loudest parts of the song and increase the quietest part of the song.

-One of my favorite parameters to use in the compressor is the “Platinum Analog Tape” preset, which I find works great for pretty much everything.
+One of my favorite parameters to use in the compressor is the “Platinum Analog Tape” preset, which, as I explained in my compression guide, I find works great for pretty much everything.

 I like to think of compression as a function which “squeezes” the size of the audio file.